Landless People's Movement

-The Landless People's Movement is an independent social movement in South Africa.
+The Landless People's Movement was an independent social movement in South Africa.
 It consisted of rural people and people living in shack settlements in cities.
 The Landless People's Movement boycotted parliamentary elections and had a history of conflict with the African National Congress.
 The Landless People's Movement was affiliated to Via Campesina internationally and its Johannesburg branches to the Poor People's Alliance in South Africa.